Cramlington Learning Village: Campus and buildings

 The JLV is part of Cramlington Learning Village's campus and includes a central 'street' area.

 The most recent addition, completed in the summer of 2008, is the Junior Learning Village.
 The centre contains resources for teaching Years 7 and 8 after the council reforms of 11 September 2001 which moved the education system in Northumberland to the two-tier system after decades of using the three-tier system.
 Also contained within are resources for music and performing arts.
 The building is made up of other isolated 'blocks' called Enquire, Explore, Discover, Create, Communicate and Care.
 Other features of the JLV include its "Village" street, open science Learning Plaza, Knowledge Café, Pasta King and flexible learning spaces.

 The school also uses a three-dimensional screen across the curriculum and the 'Biome' which was the result of a bid through the "Faraday" project designed to take the teaching of science into the 21st century.
 The building also has a multipurpose space called 'The Hub' which is used for assemblies, conferences, socialising at lunchtimes and hosting live shows and performances for music and drama/performing arts.

-In August 2023, a consultation was released to temporarily increase the number of Year 7 places for September that year.
-It was then agreed to open two portacabin classrooms near the Investigate block to accommodate the extra pupils.
-These mobile classrooms will also be used for when the school is demolished to be rebuilt.

-New school development
+School redevelopment works

-In July 2022, it was announced that the school had been selected as one of those to be rebuilt as part of the Department for Education's School Rebuilding Programme, though the extent of the development was yet to be decided.
+In July 2022, it was announced that the school had been selected to be rebuilt as part of the Department for Education's School Rebuilding Programme, where all of the original buildings were scheduled for replacement due to poor condition.